 The policies challenged in this case violate both federal statutory provisions and the U.S. Constitution.
-In contravention of the former, the Secretary of DHS's memorandum of September 30, 2021, setting forth "Guidelines for the Enforcement of Civil Immigration Law" (the "Final Memorandum") boldly rewrites the nation's immigration laws, changing statutory enforcement directives not only into discretionary actions, but into discretionary actions that may only be taken after consideration of non-statutory factors.
+In contravention of the former, the Secretary of DHS's memorandum of September 30, 2021, setting forth "Guidelines for the Enforcement of Civil Immigration Law" (the "Final Memorandum") boldly rewrites the laws, changing immigration enforcement directives not only into discretionary actions, but into discretionary actions that may only be taken after consideration of non-statutory factors.
 Where Congress directs that some enforcement action "shall" be taken, the Secretary of DHS has instructed DHS officers that they "may not" take such action before weighing non-statutory aggravating and mitigating circumstances and concluding that such circumstances are sufficient to warrant action.